GenericConfluent/GSoC24/HaikuApp.md

 3 September 2024

 # Introduce yourself.
-Well, my name is Matthew and I'm just a normal everyday person.
+Well, my name is Matthew and I'm just a normal, everyday person.
 It's nice to meet you.
 Code has interested me since I was a wee little lad and so after a year or two of having no clue where to start I eventually started jumping around between Python, Javascript, and C++.
 I've been writing code for... about eight years now I guess?
 Time really flies.
-As for how long I've been writing good code for, I'm not fully convinced I've even started.
+As for how long I've been writing good code, I'm not fully convinced I've even started.

-My problem is that I have next to no experience working on larger projects and in formal/semi-formal environments since all the stuff I do is little toy hobby project where timelines don't matter.
-On the topic of hobbies I like programming, piano, and regular exercise.
+My problem is that I have next to no experience working on larger projects and in formal/semi-formal environments since all the stuff I do is little hobby projects where timelines don't matter.
+On the topic of hobbies, I like programming, piano, and regular exercise.
 Sometimes I do small competitive programming contests for fun with my friends or stuff like game jams and whatnot.
-I did GMTK last year and it was a really neat expereince.
+I did GMTK last year and it was a really neat experience.

-Back in around eigth grade I decided I would try to write an OS for my raspberry pi and didn't get very far (well makes sense I had a very limited understanding of computer architecture at that point and of embedded programming generally).
-Because of that I have kindof always wanted to do work relating to an OS.
+Back in around eighth grade I decided I would try to write an OS for my Raspberry Pi and didn't get very far (well makes sense I had a very limited understanding of computer architecture at that point and of embedded programming generally).
+Because of that I have kind of always wanted to do work relating to an OS.

-Additionally graphics programming has always really piqued my interest so I've been itching to do a deep dive on it.
+Additionally, graphics programming has always really piqued my interest so I've been itching to do a deep dive on it.
 (Partially because of how bad my experience has been running the Wayland with the proprietary NVIDIA drivers.)